woodedlawn/marketwhale/README.md

         <li><a href="#installation">Installation</a></li>
       </ul>
     </li>
-    <li><a href="#usage">Usage</a></li>
+    <li><a href="#Data">Data</a></li>
     <li><a href="#license">License</a></li>
     <li><a href="#contact">Contributing</a></li>
+    <li><a href="#references">References</a></li>
     <li><a href="#acknowledgments">Acknowledgments</a></li>
   </ol>
 </details>

 <!-- ABOUT THE PROJECT -->
 ## About The Project
 The project utilizes SVM, LSTM, and CNN models in order to forecast future crypto prices.
 Based on testing, the model for SVM that utilizes the fear and greed index performs better than LSTM/CNN models.
 Future steps involve creating a hybrid of LSTM and CNN models with the fear and greed index to increase accuracy.
+In general, machine learning models tend to have prediction rates above 50% which is considered good but application using live data tends to perform worse than prediction.
+Once the models are complete, backtesting will be performed to check degree of accuracy and if predications can be applied to live data.
 There are also plans to integrate trading strategies into the algorithm and utilize 1-minute price data instead of hourly data.
-Increasing accuracy above 51 - 53% percent is a future goal of our company.
+Increasing accuracy above 51 - 53% percent and making sure that the model performs well in the market is a future goal of our company.

 <p align="right">(<a href="#top">back to top</a>)</p>